facebook/Haxl/example/facebook/readme.md

  * The `Manager`; this comes from `Network.HTTP.Client`, and it maintains a set of open connections to `HTTP` servers.

- * `numThreads`, which says how many threads we will use in our data source to fetch data concurrently.
+ * `semaphore`, which will be used to limit the number of concurrent requests we make to the Facebook API.

 A data source should provide a way to initialize its state.
 To initialize our data source we need to create a new `Manager`, and